bgoodearl/cu_sample_mp/ContosoUniversity/readme.md

 Contoso University demonstrates how to use Entity Framework Core in an ASP.NET Core MVC web application.

-In this version of the app, ContosoUniversity.Models and ContosoUniversity.Data are separate projects.
+In this version of the app, ContosoUniversity.Models and ContosoUniversity.Data are separate projects, allowing the StudentContext to be tested apart from the web app.

 ## BEFORE YOU START: